The Minister’s Recreational Fishing Advisory Council (MRFAC) exists to represent recreational fishers in South Australia.

 MRFAC works with the Minister for Primary Industries and Regional Development to:

 - meet the needs and interests of recreational fishers

 - provide feedback and advice on recreational fishing development, initiatives and policies.

-Graham has been appointed as chair to the Minister’s Recreational Fishing Advisory Council.
+Sharon has been appointed as Independent Chair to the Minister’s Recreational Fishing Advisory Council (MRFAC).

-Primary Industries and Regions SA (PIRSA) is the government agency responsible for managing South Australia’s fish stocks on behalf of the government and community.
+The Department of Primary Industries and Regions (PIRSA) is the government agency responsible for managing South Australia’s fish stocks on behalf of the government and community.
 PIRSA also manages the fishing activities of recreational fishers.

 See the PIRSA website for information on: